morahman97/ECE143Project/README.md

 # Group 8 - An Analysis on Decentralized Social Media Platforms
 This project focuses on the comparison of Mastodon (one of the more popular decentrialized social media platforms) and Reddit (a similar centralized platform).
+To run code, download repository and run demo.ipynb in a jupyter notebook!

 ## Data
 ###### Centralized